 Whataburger is more than a Texas-born restaurant chain, it is a lifestyle.
 Whether you love the secret menu, photoshoots of babies covered in Spicy Ketchup, or the little trick everyone falls for, there's no denying that in 1950, the fast food game changed forever.

 Harmon Dobson's idea for a truly good, double-handed burger was executed so well that now, Whataburger is an iconic example of quality fast food.
 From their experiments with chorizo and spicy strawberry sauce to their humorous social media accounts, it comes down to the food at Whataburger always.
-And when a chain is so good that you head there at 2:00 a.m. just for an apple pie, you know it's one of the best in the South.
+And when a chain is so good that you head there at 2:00 a.m. just for an apple pie or milkshake, you know it's one of the best in the South.

 1. Waffle House